sarthakpokharel/CassandraDescisonMaking/README.md

 Make sure you have docker installed.

-install cassendra using the following command:
+Install cassandra using the following command:
 `docker pull cassandra:latest`

 commands to start and run docker .yml file: